Cubiss/w3cwatcher/README.md

 6. Name it and pick the channel
 7. Click **Copy Webhook URL**.
 This is your `webhook_url`.
 8. Run `w3cwatcher --settings` or click `Tools/Settings` in Tray context menu to open the config file
-9. Add or update the Telegram section:
+9. Add or update the Discord section:

 ```toml config.toml
 [notifications.discord]